By Ashok Prasad, Founder, Niyyam

 Mistake 5: Ignoring Asset Allocation

-Many investors focus only on fund selection.
+Many investors focus only on fund selection and ignore allocation.

-Allocation Importance
+Importance

 | Factor | Impact |